 5. Click Responses.

 Side Note: File Layout

-In DnA, you can import student response data into an assessment using a file that contains their answers and their student ID numbers.
+In DnA, you can import student response data into an assessment using a file that contains their answers and their local student ID numbers.
 For DIBELS, the Academic Year is a required field.
 Please remember that this field needs to be the second date in the academic year.
-So if your file is for 2012-2013, the Academic Year field needs to read 2013.
+So if your file is for 2017-2018, the Academic Year field needs to read 2018.

 Your file needs to be in one of these formats: